jackie-kinsler/snowpack/README.md

 ## <a name="future"></a>Next Steps
 The project roadmap for SnowPack Map has several features planned:
 * Improve search algorithm when filtering for trails
-* Incldue an option to only search trails inside of the map bounds
+* Include an option to only search trails inside of the map bounds
 * Email users when their suggestions have been approved
 * Push search parameters into the URL so queries can easily be shared